logdna/logdna-agent-v2/docs/LINUX.md

 ### _Configure the agent_

 └ Note \[for users upgrading /migrating from the [legacy LogDNA Agent](https://github.com/logdna/logdna-agent)\]: Many users will likely already have a configuration file `/etc/logdna.conf` from prior installations.
-The LogDNA Agent 3.3 does not utilize the legacy `/etc/logdna.conf` file, but instead uses a **systemd** unit file `/etc/logdna.env`.
+The LogDNA Agent 3.3 does support the legacy `/etc/logdna.conf` file by default, and additionally uses a **systemd** unit file `/etc/logdna.env`.

 1. Create the agent's configuration file (`logdna.env`) in the `/etc` directory, using the following command: